Sune1337/InfiniteCheckboxes/README.md

 ```

-# Deploy to kubernetes cluster
+# HOWTO: Deploy to kubernetes cluster

 ## Create kubernetes cluster
 Do this as you wish.
 Make sure to download the configuration so you have access to the cluster.